Geometric QCD II: The Confining Twistor String and Meson Spectrum: Zero modes of Loop equation

-\end{smalleq} We are looking for such a self-dual minimal surface which is \emph{additive} at the self-intersecting loops.
-This condition will be discussed in detail below.
-It is critical for the whole theory---due to this additivity, the confining factor $\exp{-\kappa S[C]}$ is compatible with the whole chain of the loop equations.
+} We identify a self-dual minimal surface that is additive at self-intersections.
+This additivity ensures the confining factor $\exp{-\kappa S[C]}$ is compatible with the chain of loop equations.

-\subsection{Compatibility with the MM loop equations.}
+\subsection{Compatibility with the MM loop equations}

-The full chain of loop equations for the Wilson loops with a finite number of colors $N_c$ \cite{MM1981NPB, Mig83} has the same loop operator \eqref{loopEq} as the \YM{} gradient flow, except there is no time derivative.
-In this paper, we are only considering the leading order of the $1/N_c$ expansion.
-We use the \textbf{loop calculus} developed in the paper \cite{migdal2025SQYMflow}, as it applies to the loop diffusion operator \eqref{loopEq}, which is the same in the multiloop MM chain and in the \YM{} gradient flow equation.
-The MM loop equation has the structure (see Fig.\ref{fig:MMEquation})
+The chain of loop equations for Wilson loops at finite $N_c$ \cite{MM1981NPB, Mig83} utilizes the same loop operator \eqref{loopEq} as the Yang--Mills gradient flow.
+We consider the leading order of the $1/N_c$ expansion using the loop calculus developed in \cite{migdal2025SQYMflow}.
+The MM loop equation is structured as follows: